The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 ### Examples of Short Responses

-Your intended audience should be someone with _some_ experience programming but who is still learning.
-As such, strive to be as clear and concise as possible.
-There is a fine balance between too much information and just enough but when in doubt, provide more details.
-Examples and analogies can often help!

-Strive to do more than just answer the prompts.
-Use the prompts as opportunities to practice your technical communication.
-While anyone can write functional code, not everyone can communicate clearly so take pride in this work!
+Let's look at an example of two responses that are complete and accurate but in very different ways.

+The examples below each respond to the following prompt:

+> Explain what `if` and `else` statements are used for.
+Provide a code example to enhance your response.

-### A Response That Could Use Improvement
+#### A Response That Could Use Improvement

 First, let's look at an example of a response that is technically accurate and complete but would likely receive feedback for improvements.
 As you read, what feedback would you provide?

 {% code overflow="wrap" %}
-<pre><code>## Prompt

-Explain what `if` and `else` statements are used for.
-Provide a code example to enhance your response.

-### Response

-they are used iff you want to like do one one thing o r anoter in your code
+<pre><code>They are used if you want to like do one thing or another in your code.
+Here is an example.

 if (true) {
   console.log('this');